 Communication skills are key to 21st Century success.

-How to teach Common Core Speaking and Listening standards
+How to teach Speaking and Listening standards

 While some people think of Socratic seminar as any form of teaching through questions, Paideia uses a more specific definition: seminar is a collaborative, intellectual dialogue that is facilitated with open-ended questions about a text.
-This type of classroom discussion directly contributes to the skills described in the Common Core anchor standards for speaking and listening, especially these four:
+This type of classroom discussion directly contributes to the skills described in the state anchor standards for speaking and listening, especially these four:

 - Anchor standard #1: Participate in conversations.
 Students must be prepared to take part in a range of conversations and collaborations, “building on others’ ideas and expressing their own.”